MachaCeleste/LeakStopper/README.md

 # LeakStopper

-**Leak Stopper** is a Chromium/Opera extension that allows users to store sensitive personal information and automatically redacts it on web pages.
+**Leak Stopper** is a Chromium/Opera extension that allows users to input sensitive personal information and automatically redacts it on web pages.
 It helps protect privacy by replacing your personal info with a censor text before it is visible.

 ---